 But this office in Bogotá is now closed due to the quarantine.
 So, interviews for visas are now conducted remotely via Skype.
 If you need an interview for a Colombian visa during the coronavirus crisis, there is now no need to travel to Bogotá.

-But obviously you can’t do these things needed after a visa is approved in Colombia since the Ministerio de Relaciones Exteriores office in Bogotá and Migracion offices are currently closed.
-Once they re-open you can take care of these things and the Colombian government with forgive any penalties and fees they would normally assess.
+Now that Migracion has re-opened you can take care of these things and the Colombian government with forgive any penalties and fees they would normally assess.